javers/javers.github.io/documentation/getting-started/index.md

 <h2 id="getting-started-Baeldung">Javers tutorial on baeldung.com</h2>

-Recently, Eugen Baeldung wrote an excellent tutorial &mdash; [Using JaVers for Data Model Auditing in Spring Data](https://www.baeldung.com/spring-data-javers-audit )
+Recently, Eugen Baeldung has written an excellent tutorial &mdash; [Using JaVers for Data Model Auditing in Spring Data](https://www.baeldung.com/spring-data-javers-audit )

 We recommend reading it in the first place.